 Data mapping at WeCode

 At WeCode, data mapping particularly comes into play when our clients wish to benefit from their data in some way.
-They might want to integrate more applications with the purpose of creating new, valuable data insights.
+They might want to integrate more applications to create new, valuable data insights.
 Or maybe they wish to use their existing data to enhance the functionality of a given application.
 It may also be the case that they want to visually present their existing data in a new user-friendly way via one or more dashboards.
 Below, we have listed some examples that might help to further illuminate what data mapping is and how it comes into play in real life.

 EjendomDanmark and its API tool